-Vocabulary: la storie (story), corante (forty; also cuarante), cjoli (to take), la fie (daughter), preâ (to pray), la femine (wife), il frut (child), scoltâ (to listen, to heed), cjapâ sù (to conceive), pocâsi (to strike one another), pa la cuâl (which is why), domandâ (to ask), il consei (advice, counsel), il popul (people), il grim (womb, uterus), la gjernazie (offspring), saltâ fûr (to come forth), lis vissaris (innards, guts), dividisi (to split up), fuart (strong), il famei (servant), spirâ (to expire), parturî (to bear), il gimul (twin; also zimul), rossit (reddish), pelôs (hairy), la manteline (cloak, robe), meti non (to name), subit dopo (immediately afterwards), il fradi (brother), tignî (to hold), la manute (little hand), il talon (heel), nassi (to be born), sessante (sixty), un an (year).
+Vocabulary: la storie (story), corante (forty; also cuarante), cjoli (to take), la fie (daughter), preâ (to pray), la femine (wife), il frut (child), scoltâ (to listen, to heed), cjapâ sù (to conceive), pocâsi (to strike one another), pa la cuâl (which is why), domandâ (to ask), il consei (advice, counsel), il popul (people), il grim (womb, uterus), la gjernazie (bloodline), saltâ fûr (to come forth), lis vissaris (innards, guts), dividisi (to split up), fuart (strong), il famei (servant), spirâ (to expire), parturî (to bear), il gimul (twin; also zimul), rossit (reddish), pelôs (hairy), la manteline (mantle), meti non (to name), subit dopo (immediately afterwards), il fradi (brother), tignî (to hold), la manute (little hand), il talon (heel), nassi (to be born), sessante (sixty), un an (year).

 Verse 19: Cheste e je la storie di Isac, fi di Abram: this is the story of Isaac, son of Abraham.
 Abram al à vût Isac: Abraham begot Isaac.